MurhafMoussa/typed_form_fields/README.md

       },
       onValidationFail: () {
         // Show error message to user
-        ScaffoldMessenger.of(context).showSnackBar(
+        // Note: Validation strategy automatically switches to realTimeOnly
+        // so users will see real-time validation as they fix errors ScaffoldMessenger.of(context).showSnackBar(
           const SnackBar(content: Text('Please fix the errors before submitting')), );